Blobfolio/righteous-mimes/BUILDING.md

 &nbsp;
 ## Build Tasks

-After running `just sandbox-launch` from your local machine, you'll be dropped into a Docker shell listing all of the available build tasks.
+After running `just sandbox` from your local machine, you'll be dropped into a Docker shell listing all of the available build tasks.

 If you're developing — making changes to PHP, CSS, and/or JS — run `just watch`.
 That will watch the project directory for script changes and execute any linting, compressing, compiling, etc., sub-tasks any time there's a change.